Did you know that over 39% of All Online Stores Run on WooCommerce?

 But you can’t just throw up a store and expect to start getting orders right away.
 First, you will need to set up WooCommerce and optimize it for SEO.

-In this guide, I am going to show you everything you need to know to fully optimize your WooCommerce store for SEO.
+In this guide to SEO for Woocommerce, I am going to show you everything you need to know to fully optimize your store for SEO.

 So, let’s get started!